310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kaoru %}
 Listen… You don’t live on some far away island surrounded only by ocean.
-If you just live on like anyone normally would, you’ll end up causing trouble to other people.
+If you just live your life like anyone normally would, you’ll end up causing trouble to other people.

-But that’s nothing to be embarrassed about at all.
+And that’s nothing to be embarrassed about at all.

 Everyone lives while getting others involved in their lives.

 You can’t just tell people to ignore things whenever it’s most convenient for you.
 You can’t get through life by hiding away every problem.

-When you were part of the Five Eccentrics last year, there was a dispute about stuff like this, so I’m guessing that’s why you put so much effort into distancing yourself from others…
+When you were part of the Five Eccentrics last year, there was a a huge mess about stuff like this, so I’m guessing that’s why you excessively distance yourself from others…

 But times have changed now, I think.

-You have to understand that—To adapt to the changes.
+You have to understand that, and then adapt to the changes.
 You’re not a coelacanth[^1]…

 I’m trying to do that, too.
 I’ve been trying to act as a big brother to the rascals in my unit.

 If I can do it, then so can you.
 We’re similar after all, right?
-We’re both part of the Marine Life club—Both of us gathered to the water, captivated by the ocean.
+We’re both part of the Marine Life Club — Both of us gathered to the water, captivated by the ocean.

-Also, in hard times, I’d probably want to depend on someone.
+Also, in hard times, I’d want to depend on someone.

 Even if it was a bother to them.
 After all, if I don’t get a nice fresh filling of love, I’ll dry up and die.

 I think you're like me, too.
-I also think you’re strong, and you don't want to make people bear your burdens, so you forcibly distance yourself from others.
+I also think that, because you’re strong, you don't want to burden people with your problems, so you forcibly distance yourself from others.

 That's why I'm here, by your side.

-I don't like having my teenagerish, bratty feelings brushed off as “poking my nose in your problem.”
+I wouldn't like to have my teenager-ish, bratty feelings brushed off as “poking my nose in your problem.”

 That’d made me look like an idiot, wouldn’t it?
 Like someone who’s just going around in circles…